The Merino--Welsh conjecture for split matroids: Introduction

 The purpose of this short article is to show that the class of split matroids satisfies all of Conjecture \ref{conj:mw}.
 This class of matroids, introduced by Joswig and Schr\"oter in \cite{joswig-schroter} is minor closed and strictly larger than both the classes of paving and copaving matroids.
 It originates in the study of splits of hypersimplices, i.e., the base polytopes of uniform matroids, and the tropical Grassmannian.
 The main result of this note is the following.

 \begin{teo} Let $\M$ be a split matroid without loops and coloops.
 Then

 \end{teo}

-The method we employ is a modification of the argumentations used in \cite{chavez-merino-noble} and \cite{knauer-martinez-ramirez}.
+Moreover, we identify the cases in which equality is attained.
+The method we employ is a modification of the arguments used in \cite{chavez-merino-noble} and \cite{knauer-martinez-ramirez}.
 A key feature of connected split matroids that we discuss below is a structural property of their lattice of cyclic flats that we use as definition.